jestebanpelaez18/ETL_Pipeline_Crypto_Data/README.md

 # Acquiring and processing information of Crypto Currency Data From CoinGecko API

 This project compiles the Crypto Currency Data From Coin Gecko API.
-The objective is to create a ETL Pipeline that acquire the relevant data from CoinGecko Public API and transform it for storage in multiple currencies, specifically GBP, and EUR, using exchange rate information provided in a CSV file, and loads it into a relational Database.
+The objective is to create a ETL Pipeline that acquire the relevant data from CoinGecko Public API and transform it for storage in multiple currencies, specifically GPB, and EUR, using exchange rate information provided in a CSV file, and loads it into a relational Database.

 ## Table of Contents